elvoulga/Classification-on-MNIST-dataset/README.md

 # Classification-on-MNIST-dataset

-Evaluation on machine learning algorithms that are used for hand written digit recognition.
+Evaluation of several machine learning classification algorithms, used for hand written digit recognition.